 - Via internet, the public is to be able to ask questions and hear all questions put to the author of the thesis.

-At the latest in conjunction with the notification of the date of the defence of a thesis, the department representative is to have informed Aleksandra Popovic at the faculty office about how the public is to access the thesis defence (link to connect to streaming of the thesis defence as well as information on how to ask questions).
+- At the latest in conjunction with the notification of the date of the defence of a thesis, the department representative is to have informed the faculty office about how the public is to access the thesis defence (link to live stream of the thesis defence as well as information on how to ask questions).
 This procedure is to ensure that information is included in the announcement of the thesis defence in Lund University's calendar (handled by the faculty office).

 General information on streaming and participation via a link

 The department is responsible for organising a link.
 The faculty has no resources or facilities set aside for this purpose.
 LU Conferences can arrange a total solution for a thesis defence in Zoom.
 The public are to be able to ask questions, but this can be either oral (via a link) or in writing (via email or chat), depending on the choice of technical solution.

 - Contact LU Conferences via email bokning [at] service [dot] lu [dot] se

 Zoom has been shown to work very well.
 Participants who are attending via a link are recommended to have a neutral background in the video mode (and not show their office, kitchen, etc. in the background.).
 The author of the thesis should also be equipped with a suitable background at the venue, or a background image in video display mode.